 Spokane, Wash., Sept.
-25.--Plunging from the East Sprague avenue trestle almost at the same spot, where O. D. Collins lost his life in a similar acci-Collins lost his life in a similar acci-dent two weeks ago, an automobile belonging to J. W. Snyder fell 60 feet about 11 o'clock last night killing the owner and injuring two other occu-pants, W. H. Walker of Tacoma and Miss Thompson.
-Snyder was taken lifeless from the

-Snyder was taken lifeless from the wreckage of the machine, Walker suf-fered a broken collar bone and bruises about the face.
-Miss Thompson escaped injury except a crushed finger and bruises about the abdomen.
+25.--Plunging from the East Sprague avenue trestle almost at the same spot, where O. D. Collins lost his life in a slimilar acci-dent two weeks ago, an automobile Way and a standar foul 60 foot contins lost his inc in a submobile belonging to J. W. Snyder fell 60 feet about 11 o'clock last night killing the owner and injuring two other occu-pants, W. H. Walker of Tacoma and liss Thompson.
+Snyder was taken lifeless from the snyder was taken incluses from wreckage of the machine, Walker suf-fered a broken collar bone and bruises about the face, Miss Thompson escaped injury except a crushed finger and bruises about the abdomen.